Connected Coordinated Motion Planning with Bounded Stretch: Introduction

 In recent work, Demaine et al.~\cite{dfk+-arxiv} provide several fundamental insights into these problems of coordinated motion planning for the scenario with labeled robots without a connectivity constraint.
 They were able to develop algorithms that (under relatively mild assumptions on the separation between robots) can achieve \emph{constant} stretch factors that are independent of the number of robots.
 Thus, these algorithms provide an absolute performance guarantee on the makespan of the parallel motion schedule, which implies that the schedule is a constant-factor approximation of the best possible schedule.
 For densely packed arrangements of robots (without separation assumptions), they prove that a constant stretch factor is no longer possible, and give upper and lower bounds on the worst-case stretch factor.
 Note that the approaches of~\cite{dfk+-arxiv} cannot be adapted, thus our demand for connectivity requires new algorithmic ideas.

-In the methods developed in~\cite{coordinated_video,dfk+-arxiv}, elementary pieces can achieve arbitrary relative configurations, as shown in \cref{fig:coordinated}, in which colors indicate the final destinations of components.
+In the methods developed in~\cite{coordinated_video,dfk+-arxiv}, elementary pieces can achieve arbitrary relative configurations, as shown in \cref{fig:coordinated}, in which colors indicate the final destinations of~components.

 As discussed in~\cite{coordinated_video,dfk+-arxiv}, it is straightforward to adapt this to geometric reconfigurations: ``Filled'' pixels (corresponding to material) get assigned one color (e.g., ``black''), while ``empty'' pixels (corresponding to void) get a second color (e.g., ``white'').
-However, in real-world scenarios (such as in space, or for swarm robots as shown in \cref{fig:catoms,fig:example}, basic components need to stay connected to keep them from drifting apart.
+However, in real-world scenarios (such as in space, or for swarm robots as shown in \cref{fig:catoms,fig:example}), basic components need to stay connected to keep them from drifting apart.
 How can we develop efficient parallel \emph{connected} reconfiguration schedules, in which all ``black'' pixels remain connected throughout the process?
 (Note that we aim for efficient schedules, i.e., \emph{constant stretch}, so approaches like the recent one by Akitaya et al.~\cite{musk21} for transforming any arrangement into the same base configuration are insufficient.)

 The concept of scale complexity has received a considerable amount of attention in the context of self-assembly; in all settings, achieving constant scale has required special cases or operations.
 As shown by Soloveichik and Winfree~\cite{soloveichik2007complexity}, the minimal number of distinct tile types necessary to self-assemble a shape, at some scale, can be bounded both above and below in terms of the shape’s Kolmogorov complexity, leading to unbounded scale in general.
 As shown by Demaine et al.~\cite{demaine2011self}, allowing additional operations that allow destroying tiles can be exploited to achieve a scale that is only bounded by a logarithmic factor, beating the linear bound without such operations.
 In a setting of recursive, multi-level \emph{staged} assembly with a logarithmic number of stages (i.e., ``hands'' for handling subassemblies), Demaine~et~al.~\cite{ddf-ssnas-08} achieved logarithmic scale, and constant scale for more constrained classes of polyomino shapes; this was later improved by Demaine et al.~\cite{dfs+-ngafc-17} to constant scale for a logarithmic number of stages.
 More recently, Luchsinger et al.~\cite{luchsinger2019self} employed repulsive forces between tiles to achieve constant scale in two-handed self-assembly.